flarelink/Background_Face_Privacy/README.md

 python3 face_detect.py -i [input_images_directory]

 By default the algorithm will use the YOLOv3 algorithm to detect faces and apply a blur onto them.
-To use the haar cascades version, which is less accurate but faster.
+To use the haar cascades version, which is less accurate but faster, run with flag -d 0.

 An example input image can be seen below: